ColinIanKing/fwts/README_SOURCE.txt

 		     fwts_framework_ops *example_ops, priority, flags);

 where:
-	example	- is the name of the test, no spaces in this name as it is stringified
+	example	- is the name of the test, no spaces in this name as it is stringified.

 	example_ops - fwts_framework_ops to configure test, with:
-		.description - const char * name of the test
+		.description - const char * name of the test.
-		.init	     - optional function to call before running the test(s) .deinit	     - optional function to call after running the test(s) .minor_tests - array of fwts_framework_minor_test describing minor tests to run
+		.init	     - optional function to call before running the test(s).
+		.deinit	     - optional function to call after running the test(s).
+		.minor_tests - array of fwts_framework_minor_test describing
+				minor tests to run.

 		.minor_tests is an array of functions + text description tuples of minor tests to run and must be NULL terminated.
 One can have one or more minor tests registered to run.

-	priority ranking - when to run the test when we have many tests to run, can be:
+	priority ranking - when to run the test when we have many tests to run and can be:
-		0..100, where 0 = first, 100 = last

-		We advise using one of the following macros:
 		FWTS_TEST_FIRST - schedule to run as first test(s)
 		FWTS_TEST_EARLY - schedule to run fairly soon at start FWTS_TEST_ANYTIME - medium priority
 		FWTS_TEST_LATE  - schedule to run close to the end FWTS_TEST_LAST  - run at the end

 		Tests of the same priority are will run in an order chosen at link time, but will run before tests of higher priory ranking and after tests of lower priory ranking.

 	flags - indicates the type of test - where appropriate these can be logically OR'd  together, can be: